 Ewers Architecture provides the personal touch expected in a small firm – where our clients know all our staff (and our staff knows every client), where Peter Ewers is intimately involved in all phases of every project, and where our clients become our friends.
 We are proud that most of our projects come from repeat clients and word of mouth.

 Sustainability encompasses a wide range of ideals.
-At Ewers Architecture we seek to apply as many of these sustainable ideals to each project, as they fit with the client’s desires, the site and the budget.
+At Ewers Architecture we seek to apply as many of these sustainable ideas to each project, as they fit with the client’s desires, the site, and the budget.

-Dan Hatch has 15 years of professional experience in commercial and residential architecture firms across the country and internationally prior to starting Hatch Architecture Studio in 2014
+Dan Hatch has 15 years of professional experience in commercial and residential architecture firms across the country and internationally before starting Hatch Architecture Studio in 2014.

 Throughout the creative process, We rely heavily on hand sketching and 3D computer modeling.
-With these primary mediums we work quickly, present a number of options for you to consider, and empower you to understand and participate in all of the various design decisions.
+With these primary mediums, we work quickly, present several options for you to consider, and empower you to understand and participate in all of the various design decisions.

-We practice a systems-based approach to design in order to find the most sustainable solution within your budget.
-Drawing from the principles of building science in all of our designs resulting in a warm, dry, non-toxic, durable, and energy efficient building.
+We practice a systems-based approach to design to find the most sustainable solution within your budget.
+Drawing from the principles of building science in all of the results of our design in a warm, dry, non-toxic, durable, and energy efficient building.
 As often as possible our designs respond to the sun’s path, the prevailing winds, and a beautiful view.